ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 A dictionary is a collection which is unordered, changeable and indexed.
 In Python dictionaries are written with curly brackets, and they have keys and values.

 Dictionaries are sometimes found in other languages as “associative memories” or “associative arrays”.
 Unlike sequences, which are indexed by a range of numbers, dictionaries are indexed by keys, which can be any immutable type; strings and numbers can always be keys.
 Tuples can be used as keys if they contain only strings, numbers, or tuples; if a tuple contains any mutable object either directly or indirectly, it cannot be used as a key.
-You can’t use lists as keys, since lists can be modified in place using index assignments, slice assignments, or methods like append() and extend().
+You can’t use lists as keys, since lists can be modified in place using index assignments, slice assignments, or methods like `append()` and `extend()`.

 It is best to think of a dictionary as a set of key: value pairs, with the requirement that the keys are unique (within one dictionary).
-A pair of braces creates an empty dictionary: {}.
+A pair of braces creates an empty dictionary: `{}`.
 Placing a comma-separated list of key:value pairs within the braces adds initial key:value pairs to the dictionary; this is also the way dictionaries are written on output.

 ```{seealso}
 - https://docs.python.org/3/tutorial/datastructures.html#dictionaries